loophp/collection/README.md

 ## Contributing

-Feel free to contribute to this library by sending Github pull requests.
-I'm quite reactive :-)
+See the file [CONTRIBUTING.md](.github/CONTRIBUTING.md) but feel free to contribute to this library by sending Github pull requests.